blues/note-python/README.md

 ```

 For use with MicroPython or CircuitPython, copy the contents of the `notecard`
-directory into the `lib` directory of your device.
+directory into the `lib/notecard` directory of your device.

 ## Usage